Italy's 5-Star proposes professor as economy minister candidate

 The group founded in 2009 by comedian Beppe Grillo is naming ministerial candidates, with an eye to countering charges its officials are too inexperienced.

-5-Star leader Luigi Di Maio said Andrea Roventini, 40, an associate professor of economics at the Sant‘Anna School of Advanced Studies in Pisa, would head the Treasury in any 5-Star government.
+5-Star leader Luigi Di Maio said Andrea Roventini, 40, an associate professor of economics at the Sant’Anna School of Advanced Studies in Pisa, was a world leader in his field and would head the Treasury in any 5-Star government.

-“He boasts a publication record that puts him among the top 10 percent of economists worldwide,” Di Maio wrote on Facebook.
+He also tipped three other university professors to lead the foreign, interior and defense ministries — Emanuela Del Re, Paola Giannetakis and Elisabetta Trenta respectively.

+“We are not proposing a government of technocrats.
+The people we have picked put their hearts and minds into everything they do.
+They know what they are talking about,” Di Maio told reporters.“I challenge the other (parties) to do better.”

-Roventini said 5-Star would aim to reduce Italy’s debt, proportionately the highest in the euro zone after Greece‘s, without privatising state-owned companies, a strategy which has yielded disappointing results for the current government.
+Roventini said 5-Star would aim to reduce Italy’s debt, proportionately the highest in the euro zone after Greece’s, without privatizing state-owned companies, a strategy which has yielded disappointing results for the current government.

 Economists fear all the parties’ electoral pledges would add unsustainably to the debt pile, but Roventini said presenting credible plans would be his priority.